mctrl-io/mctrl/README.md

 ---

-Mission 7: trqoiz
+Mission 7: The Walking Church
-IRL      : No
+IRL      : Yes
 Version  : 1.0-SNAPSHOT
 Stage    : Planning

+The Walking Church is the church, walking.

+Discovering Our Faith

 ---

-Mission 8: The Walking Staff
+Mission 8: The Public Comms System (PCS)
 IRL      : Yes
 Version  : 1.0-SNAPSHOT
 Stage    : Pre-Planning

-The Walking Staff is the church, walking. missionstaff.io

-Discovering Our Faith
+Free communications access for all.

+Public high speed wireless, FM broadcasting, mobile decentralized PA using radios and megaphones...

 ---